noahbetik/lanerope/lanerope/README.md

 # lanerope -- an organizational app for swim coaches

 An app based on Flutter with Firebase integrations meant to streamline the process of organizing, managing, and running a competitive swim group.
-Features and detials to come.
+Features and details to come.
 ## Getting Started

 This project is a starting point for a Flutter application.